 Ms. Johnston is also often engaged by First Nations to assist them with addressing issues under the First Nations Land Management Act and developing and reviewing First Nation land codes, individual Transfer Agreements and Community Ratification documents.

-University of Manitoba, Bachelor of Laws, 1992
+University of Winnipeg, Bachelor of Laws, 1992

 University of Alberta, Bachelor of Laws, 1995